electron/electron/docs/api/native-theme.md

 ### `nativeTheme.prefersReducedTransparency` _Readonly_

-A `boolean` that indicates the whether the user has chosen via system accessibility settings to reduce transparency at the OS-level.
+A `boolean` that indicates the whether the user has chosen via system accessibility settings to reduce transparency at the OS level.